robweber/xbmcbackup/README.txt

 Scheduling:

-You can also schedule backups to be completed on a set interval via the scheduling area.
+You can schedule backups to be completed on a set interval via the scheduling area.
 When it is time for the backup to run it will be executed in the background.

 When using the "Shutdown" function this will call XBMC's Shutdown method as defined in System Settings -> Power Saving -> Shutdown Function.
 This can be simply exiting xbmc, hibernating, or shutting down your htpc.